fss1/ntp_checker/README.md

 Remove the logging from cron once it has been proven.
 The build scipt will stop ntpd and run this from cron but the suggested /etc/ntp.conf configuration change above is manual but can be left with the Ubuntu default.

+Havin run ntpd from cron it was found that this gave more variation to the local clock than leaving ntpd running and did not give a 'smooth' clock when plotted.

+A better approach may be to use npt-wait as a system call in the script, so the script will not run until the clock is synchronised.

+If synchronizing it will wait and not return
+`# ntp-wait -v`
+`Waiting for ntpd to synchronize...`

+`# ntp-wait -v`
+`Waiting for ntpd to synchronize...
+OK!`

+`# ntp-wait -v`
+`Waiting for ntpd to synchronize... ntpd is not running!`

+if ntpd is not running ntp-wait returns immediately

 # Timewatch 2

 More features were requested.
 These will be added to 0.0.50 and higher: